Five of the top places to walk your dog in and around Newcastle this Spring

 A site full of meadows, woodland and riverbanks, Tyne Riverside Country Park near Throckley is a dog walker’s paradise.

-Away from any reminders of the city centre, the site offers a spot to unwind while your dog makes the most of the wide open spaces and variety of surroundings.
+Away from the city centre, the site offers a spot to unwind while your dog makes the most of the wide open spaces and variety of surroundings.

 The site is also home to another stretch of Cycle Route 72, meaning walkers can head whichever direction they please and still find safe paths.